Standing-Storm/MindOverMatter/README.md

 1) Psionic powers are fast.
 Many powers take less than 100 moves to use, with high-level powers sometimes taking much less (a level 10 Telekinetic Hand takes only 10 moves!), reflecting that they are as fast as thought
 2) Powers use Stamina as their power source, meaning that a fully-charged psychic is only a five-minute breather away.
-3) Powers are generally very quiet.
+3) Powers are generally very quiet (generally.
+Pyrokinesis is very loud)

 DISADVANTAGES